Is the Renaissance Scholars Program an income or minority based scholarship?

 How can I tell if my recommendation letters have been received?

 When you are looking at your application, under the recommendation section, it lists the name of your recommender and then a bit lower it says “Request sent: MM/DD/YY” and then below that it says “Request received: ___.”
 If your recommender has not submitted yet, it will say “pending.”
 If it has been received, it will list the date and time received.
 You will also receive an email to the email you signed up with once your recommenders have submitted their letters.

 How can I tell if an item has been uploaded correctly?

 You can tell an item has been uploaded by looking below the select button.
 There is some text that says “Uploaded file: name_of_your_file.pdf (1 MB)” If you see this then your document is attached.

 What happens once my application is submitted?

 Once you have inputted all the information and uploaded all the documents required of you, you will submit your application.
 However, our application is not really complete until your recommenders submit their letters online as well.
 Once your recommender has submitted their letter, you will receive an email to whichever email you used to set up your account.
-Once both recommenders have submitted, you will receive a confirmation email letting you know that your application is officially complete and being considered for review.
+When both recommenders have submitted, you will receive a confirmation email letting you know that your application is officially complete and being considered for review.

 Our committee members read the applications and decide who moves on to be interviewed.
 After interviews take place, students are informed of the final decision via email.